Preparing To Learn A Piece For Guitar

 Fifth, play through the piece as best you can to identify anything you think might give you trouble.
 You will miss something, so don’t worry if you find later that you need to step away from the piece to learn a new skill before returning.
 If you cannot make it through the piece in one short reading, then I am going to suggest it is too difficult for you to begin with.
 You should find another piece to work up to first.
 That being stated, if you want to eventually play this piece, then there is nothing wrong in making note of the technical challenges that need to be worked on to build up to playing the piece.

-Again, it is impossible for me to write down everything to check for when evaluating a piece to consider preparing to learn.
+Again, I can’t write down everything to check for when evaluating a piece to consider preparing to learn.
 I hope you get a general idea and that there is much to consider as a student’s skill level increases.

 Jazz And Other Evaluations